ryanntannn/dicerealm/core/lib/src/main/java/com/dicerealm/core/combat/README.md

     - `startCombat(Object action)`: Starts the combat loop and processes each entity's turn.
 Returns a CombatResult Obj for each Iteratation
     - `executeCombatTurn(Entity attacker, Entity target, Object action)`: Executes The Combat Turn Based on If its a Player Entity or Monster Entity
     - `performPlayerAction(Entity player, Entity target, Object action)`: Executes The Combat Turn Based on if Action is Skill Obj or a Weapon Obj
+    - `performMonsterAction(Monster monster, Entity target, Object action)`: Executes The Combat Turn Based based on the Monster Action from MonsterAI
-    - `getTarget(Entity attacker)`: Determines the target for the current attacker
+    - `isValidAction(Entity attacker)`: Determines if the Action is made is valid, ie action being made by the turn of the current Player
-    - `isValidTarget(Entity attacker, Entity Target)`: Determines if the Target is a ValidTarget, Players Cannot Attack Players, Monsters cannot Attack Monsters
     - `isCombatOver()`: Checks if the combat is over by verifying if all players or all monsters are dead
+    - `reduceAllSkillCooldowns()`: Reduces the cooldown of all skills for all participants at the end of a round.
+    - `removePlayerFromCombat(UUID player)`: removes specific player from combat if they leave the game.
+    - `removeDeadEntities()`: removes entities from turnOrder if they are dead.
+    - `startTurn()`: Sets currentEntity as the entity who's current turn it is based on the currentTurnIndex.
+    - `startRound()`: Resets currentTurnIndex to 0.
+    - `endTurn()`: Ends the current turn of the player, then removes dead entities and checks if a round of combat has passed if it has it calls startRound() and reduces skill cooldowns

 ### 2. ActionManager
 - **Description**: Handles the execution of combat actions, such as attacks and skill usage
 - **Key Methods**:
     - `performAttack(Entity attacker, Entity target, Weapon weapon)`: Executes a weapon attack and calculates the hit and damage, returns CombatResult Obj
     - `performSkillAttack(Entity caster, Entity target, Skill skill)`: Executes a skill attack and calculates the hit and damage, returns CombatResult Obj
+    - `usePotion(Player player, Potion potion)`: Applies the effects of a potion to the player.
+    - `useScroll(Player player, Entity target, Scroll scroll)`: Applies the effects of a scroll to the target.
     - `rigDice(D20 riggedDice)`: Allows for rigging the dice for testing purposes.

+### 3. MonsterAI
+- **Description**: Handles the logic for monster actions during combat.
+- **Key Methods**:
+    - `handleMonsterTurn(List<Entity> participants, Entity monster)`: Determines the target and action for a monster's turn and executes the action.
+    - `setCombatManager(CombatManager combatManager)`: Sets the combat manager for the AI.

 ---